elyra-ai/elyra/docs/source/user_guide/pipelines.md

            - A list of [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to be accessed as environment variables during Jupyter notebook or script execution.
 Format: `ENV_VAR=secret-name:secret-key`.
 Entries that are empty (`ENV_VAR=`) or malformed are ignored.
 Entries with a secret name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) or with [an invalid secret key](https://kubernetes.io/docs/concepts/configuration/secret/#restriction-names-data) will raise a validation error after pipeline submission or export.
            - The referenced secrets must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
            - Secrets are ignored when the pipeline is executed locally.
 For remote execution, if an environment variable was assigned both a static value (via the 'Environment Variables' property) and a Kubernetes secret value, the secret's value is used.

+      - Default values that apply to every pipeline node that is implemented by a [custom component](pipeline-components.html#custom-components).
+These values can be overridden for each node.
+         - **Disallow cached output**
+           - Pipeline nodes produce output, such as files.
+Some runtime environments support caching of these outputs, eliminating the need to re-execute nodes, which can improve performance and reduce resource usage.
+If a node does not produce output in a deterministic way - that is, when given the same inputs, the generated output is different - re-using the output from previous executions might lead to unexpected results.
+           - Caching can only be disabled for pipelines that are executed on Kubeflow Pipelines.

 #### Adding nodes